 - 4.16.1 One of the key objectives of debt collection is to encourage debtors to start paying their monthly accounts in full.
 In addition it is also necessary to ensure that arrear debt is addressed.
 The current average balances on consumer accounts necessitates that innovative ideas be implemented to encourage consumers to pay off their arrears.
 At the same time it is also of utmost importance that regular payers not be discouraged through the implementation of any possible incentives. - 4.16.2 The main aim of an agreement will be to promote full payment of the current account and to address the arrears on a consistent basis.
-A debtor may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions:- - ☐ The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly instalments; - ☐ The current monthly amount must be paid in full; and - ☐ The written agreement has to be signed on behalf of the Municipality by a duly authorised officer. - 4.16.3 In order to determine monthly instalments, a comprehensive statement of assets and liabilities of the debtor must be compiled by a credit control official. - Firstly, to ensure the continuous payment of such arrangement the amount determined must be affordable to the consumer, taking into account that payment of the monthly current account is a prerequisite for concluding an arrangement. - Secondly, the outstanding amount must be taken into consideration when an agreement is entered into.
-A minimum amount, based on the outstanding arrears amount on the account need to be paid on signature of the agreement. - Agreement of payment of the outstanding amount within 6 months will be regarded as an interest free arrangement. - The maximum agreement period may not exceed 60 months (5years) also refer point 8 in the Credit Control and Debt Collection Regulations for outstanding amounts - Pre-paid electricity to a maximum value of 10% of the value of a payment on their debtor's account can be sold to a debtor if he/she has made a payment on their arrear amount and an agreement doesn't exist and the current account has been paid.
+A debtor may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions:- - 4.16.3.
+The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly instalments; - 4.16.4.
+The current monthly amount must be paid in full; and - 4.16.5 The written agreement has to be signed on behalf of the Municipality by a duly authorised officer. - 4.16.6 In order to determine monthly instalments, a comprehensive statement of assets and liabilities of the debtor must be compiled by a credit control official. - Firstly, to ensure the continuous payment of such arrangement the amount determined must be affordable to the consumer, taking into account that payment of the monthly current account is a prerequisite for concluding an arrangement. - Secondly, the outstanding amount must be taken into consideration when an agreement is entered into.
+A minimum amount, based on the outstanding arrears amount on the account need to be paid on signature of the agreement. - Agreement of payment of the outstanding amount within 6 months will be regarded as an interest free arrangement.